-Due to the fact that this tattoo is basically going to be on your skull, it is highly likely that it is going to hurt.
-Getting a tattoo done so close to the bone is more painful than getting a tattoo on an area of your body where there is fat and muscle between the bone and the needle.
+Due to the fact that this tattoo is basically going to be on your skull.
+It is highly likely that it is going to hurt.
+Getting a tattoo finish so close to the bone is more painful.
+Than getting a tattoo on an area of your body where there is fat and muscle between the bone and the needle.
 This means that you can expect it to hurt quite a bit.

 As well as this, the vibrations from the tattoo gun can be quite unnerving for most people.
 The vibrating pain comes from the tattoo needles going over the mastoid bone that sits behind the ear.